 Primary depositors can create metadata records and deposit primary and secondary URLs.
 Secondary depositors may only register secondary URLs for existing records.
 The secondary depositor will be assigned a new system account to be used for multiple resolution deposits only.

-Unlock your DOIs - you must enable each metadata record for multiple resolution by sending us an âunlockâ flag for each DOI.
-This can be included in your files or sent separately as a resource-only deposit.
+Unlock your DOIs - you must enable each metadata record for multiple resolution by sending us an ‘unlock’ flag for each DOI.
+This can be included in your files or sent separately as a resource-only deposit, like this example file.

 Register your secondary URLs.
 Secondary URLs are usually added to an existing metadata record using a resource-only deposit.
 The secondary URL registration file contains the DOI(s) being updated, the secondary URL, and a label.
-The label must correspond to the label provided in the interim page template - if the label values do not match, the URL wonât be pulled into the template.
 The label value is case-sensitive and must be a minimum of 6 characters (no spaces).

 Create an interim page template